 Research and Sponsored Programs

-Assist faculty, students, and others in pursuit of special efforts.
+Assist faculty and administrators in pursuit of external funding

 Their efforts help enrich the University's educational, research, and service endeavors.

 Facilitate securing external financial support for research and scholarship

 This support is usually in the form of peer-reviewed grants or contracts.

 Our office provides a wide range of support services, such as assistance in:

 - Identifying appropriate funding sources by using tools such as PIVOT.

 - Assisting with all aspects of proposal preparation.

 - Presenting workshops including grant writing tips and information on latest funding trends.